MarketingLimited/ubuntu-kde/README.md

 ## Default root password

-The Docker image sets the root password to `root` for convenience when accessing a shell or VNC session.
+The Docker image sets the root password to `ComplexP@ssw0rd!` for convenience when accessing a shell or VNC session.
 Change this in the `Dockerfile` if you need a different password.

+## Default user account

+A standard user named `devuser` is available with password `DevPassw0rd!`.
+Use this account for regular logins instead of `root`.

 ## Pre-installed applications